Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are excellent.
-They are highly specific to Japan (tradition/innovation, distinct cultural identity) without using any direct keywords from the answer.
-They offer distinct angles that are clear, challenging, and accurately guide players.
+The informed clues are exceptionally strong, specific, and diverse, covering culture, economy, geography, history, and cuisine.
+They provide distinct details (e.g., 'island nation, comprised of many islands, located in the Pacific Ocean,' 'sushi and ramen') without using any forbidden words, making them clear but challenging.
+They perfectly guide players to the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer